lexcia98/rge/README.md

 # FAQ

-- ITSPS_Full failed to download
-  - Download [Insanity's Texture Pack](http://tesalliance.org/forums/index.php?/files/file/1098-insanitys-texture-pack-skyrim/) manually here and place it in the downloads folder then restart the installation process.
 - I play on 21:9 resolution but the UI looks weird?
   - Search `21x9` in MO2 then enable all of them.
 - I'm on a controller and the controls are weird?